Standard Scope of Services

 Life safety

-The supplier will carry out a fire risk assessment to meet the requirements of relevant national life safety legislation.
-The supplier will inspect the site, discuss fire safety provisions with on-site staff and prepare a risk assessment report.
+The Fire risk assessor will carry out a fire risk assessment to meet the requirements of relevant national life safety legislation.
+The Fire risk assessor will inspect the site, discuss fire safety provisions with on-site staff and prepare a fire risk assessment report.

-As part of the requirement for the supplier to undertake this assessment, it would be necessary for the client to arrange for suitable access to all areas required to be inspected.
+As part of the requirement for the Fire risk assessor to undertake this assessment, it would be necessary for the client to arrange for suitable access to all areas required to be inspected.
 This includes the provision of suitable facilities to gain access to ceiling voids etc, as needed during the inspection itself.

-This does not imply that the assessor will inspect every void etc, but may simply sample selected locations.
+This does not imply that the Fire risk assessor will inspect every void etc, but may simply sample selected locations.

 This scope of services does not make provision for any client meetings, beyond the inspection, to discuss the assessment report and associated findings.

-Design of any recommended facilities will be carried out by others or upon a new agreed scope of services.
+Design of any recommended facilities will be carried out by other organisations that the client engages and is not a service provided by the supplier or within the scope of services.

 Once the fire risk assessment inspection and report is completed and issued to the client, then this scope of services will be complete.